“The phone is dead. Do you hear that, Vitus? Even the phone is dead.”

 Poelzig leads Werdegast through the subterranean enclosures of Marmorus.
 It is here that Werdegast sees his wife who had died two years after he was in prison, and that his Karen (Lucille Lund) is now encased in glass.

-The essence of which makes the film as disturbing and queasy as any in this contemporary age of violent horror films.
-Ulmer convinced Laemmle Jr to let him make a film in the European Caligari style, surreal, post modern and artistic.
+The essence of this makes the film as disturbing and queasy as any in this contemporary age of violent horror films.
+Ulmer convinced Laemmle Jr to let him make a film in the European Caligari style, surreal, post-modern, and artistic.
 The one condition was that he use Poe’s title for the picture.
-The story line is hallucinatory, dream like and nightmarish, framed within the architecture of a set that becomes part of the character of the plot.
-Poelzig it is revealed is the High Priest of a Satanic Cult, there is a scene where we catch sight of him reading a book entitled The Rites of Lucifer, which promotes the customary sacrifice of virgin blood while Werdegast’s beautiful blonde daughter Karen believed to be dead, sleeps next to him most likely kept in a drug induced cataleptic state, to maintain her appearance of a morbid deathly slumber in order to feed Poelzig’s penchant for conflating sexuality with death.
+The storyline is hallucinatory, dream-like, and nightmarish, framed within the architecture of a set that becomes part of the character of the plot.
+Poelzig is revealed is the High Priest of a Satanic Cult, there is a scene where we catch sight of him reading a book entitled The Rites of Lucifer, which promotes the customary sacrifice of virgin blood while Werdegast’s beautiful blonde daughter Karen is believed to be dead, sleeps next to him most likely kept in a drug-induced cataleptic state, to maintain her appearance of a morbid deathly slumber in order to feed Poelzig’s penchant for conflating sexuality with death.

-Hjalmar Poelzig owner, engineer and designer of the castle is an intense and eccentric man who’s castle rests upon the bloody ruins and remains of Fortress Marmorus and the slew of graves where the dead betrayed soldiers, victims of his treason during World War I are buried.
-Poelzig is as removed from his treacherous past as is his Modern castle which denies it’s bloody legacy.
+Hjalmar Poelzig owner, engineer, and designer of the castle is an intense and eccentric man whose castle rests upon the bloody ruins and remains of Fortress Marmorus and the slew of graves where the dead betrayed soldiers, victims of his treason during World War I are buried.
+Poelzig is as removed from his treacherous past as is his Modern castle which denies its bloody legacy.

-Once Joan enters the castle Poelzig is drawn to her, as she is young and attractive possibly baring a resemblance to his dead wife.
+Once Joan enters the castle Poelzig is drawn to her, as she is young and attractive possibly bearing a resemblance to his dead wife.
 As the narrative progresses, it becomes even more strange and uncanny, as Poelzig’s dead wife is revealed to have been married to Werdegast, who believed he died during the battle of Marmorus.
-She marries Poelzig but he murders her soon afterwards, raising their daughter and then in an imbroglio of incestuous lust, marries the ethereal young girl, it’s so creepy and blasphemous.
+She marries Poelzig but he murders her soon afterward, raising their daughter, and then in an imbroglio of incestuous lust, marries the ethereal young girl, it’s so creepy and blasphemous.

 Werdegast tells Joan “Did you ever hear of Satanism, the worship of the devil of evil?
 Herr Poelzig is the great modern priest of the ancient cult.
 And tonight at the dark of the moon, the rites of Lucifer are recited.
 And if I’m not mistaken, he intends you to play a part in that ritual. a very important part.
 There child, be brave, no matter how hopeless it seems.
 Be brave it is your only chance.”